kibojoe/kibojoe.github.io/download.md

 - New Collection Wallpapers Dunes and Moon,
 - New DockAppJWM, made with tray JWM.
 - New LeaveJWM, made with Rofi,
-- New Window Buttons JWM Flat Theme,
+- New Window Buttons JWM Flat-SX Theme,
 - New GTK Theme Numix-SX-Dark,
 - New Icon Theme Surfn-Mint-X-Grey,
 - Using Nitrogen, a background browser and setter for X windows,